mwong510ca/15Puzzle_OptimalSolver/README.md

 Notes: runtime takes a little longer due to screen recording.

 Heuristic Functions - 7 heuristic functions to choose from:
-Average search time of 250 random board with Standard version
+Average search time of 250 random boards with Standard version
 <pre>
 Manhattan Distance                                         (1.57s, exclude 42 timeout at 10s)
 Manhattan Distance with Linear Conflict                    (1.07s, exclude 14 timeout at 10s)